 There are numerous vineyards on the island of Kefalonia, producing several varieties of wine, including the world-renowned Robalo variety, a white wine with notes of fruit and honey made exclusively on Kefalonia.

-On a wine-tasting and vineyard tour, you can taste the local wine in several vineyards, including Orealios, Gentilini, Haritatos and Sclavos wineries.
+On a wine-tasting and vineyard tour, you can taste the local wine in several vineyards, including Orealios, Gentilini, Haritatos, and Sclavos wineries.

-Sclavos vineyard is unique as it produces natural, biodynamic wines with minimal intervention.
+Sclavos Vineyard is unique as it produces natural, biodynamic wines with minimal intervention.

 Visit Sclavos Vineyards to tour the facilities and see exactly how the wine is produced.
 The winemakers are incredibly friendly with a genuine love of sharing their passion.
-Sample a range of their wines while learning about the process and soaking up the ambience of the vineyard.
+Sample a range of their wines while learning about the process and soaking up the ambiance of the vineyard.